 Ever since she can remember, naturalist and writer Susie Spikol, has always been thrilled by the sight of any wild animal.
-Whether it was the lightening bugs that lit up her childhood home in Brooklyn or holding a woolly bear caterpillar with her youngest child, Susie’s life work has been helping people of all ages find ways to notice and connect with the wild creatures of our everyday world.
+Whether it was the fireflies that lit up her childhood home in Brooklyn or holding a woolly bear caterpillar with her youngest child, Susie’s life work has been helping people of all ages find ways to notice and connect with the wild creatures of our everyday world.

 Over the course of her 30 year career as a naturalist she has taught thousands of children, parents, and teachers and given hundreds of public talks at nature centers, schools, colleges, universities, libraries, and conferences.
 She is the recipient of New Hampshire’s Environmental Educator Award.
 Whether she’s talking about star-nosed moles or how to help children engage with the natural world, her passion and commitment to connecting people with the natural world is clearly communicated.